 Discovering your strengths and challenges are all a part of the balanced experience Episcopal offers students.
 This journey of personal exploration ultimately culminates in finding the right college or university.

-Episcopal offers support through our College Prep 101 seminars for parents and students on a range of topics, Application Camp at the beginning of senior year, and one-on-one meetings throughout your years at Episcopal.
+Episcopal offers support through our College Counseling Beyond the Basics seminars for parents and students on a range of topics, Application Camp at the beginning of senior year, and one-on-one meetings throughout your years at Episcopal.

 College Counseling Timeline

-Students who are interested in competing in athletics at the collegiate level will be given the support necessary to achieve their goal.
-The college counseling office initiates conversations about college athletics with student-athletes and their families as early as the ninth grade.
-The college counseling office works hand in hand with coaches and advisors to help identify the best fit from a competition, academic, and culture standpoint.
-Each year, approximately 20% of our senior student-athletes go on to compete at the collegiate level.
+Students who are interested in competing in collegiate level athletics will be supported and advised in the pursuit of that goal.
+The college counselors initiate conversations about college athletics with student-athletes and their families as early as the ninth grade.
+The college counseling office works hand in hand with coaches and advisors to identify university programs that are a good fit from competition, academic, and culture standpoints.
+Each year, approximately 20% of our seniors go on to compete at the collegiate level.
 Our college counseling office prides itself on staying current with NCAA eligibility standards so that our Episcopal student-athletes are ready to compete when they arrive on a college campus.
 Every year we send students off to a variety of colleges in many different sports.

-Students who discover their artistic passions at ESJ are encouraged to first speak directly to their arts instructor concerning their interest in pursuing arts at the college level.
-Arts vary vastly and different universities have different strengths regarding fine arts programs.
-Often the individual teacher is the good first stop.
-Teachers will collaborate with the parents and the college counselors to make sure that information is flowing between all parties involved.
-Additionally, fine arts and college counseling will host an informative meeting in the fall for all parents and students who would like to learn more about the process of auditions and portfolio preparation.
+Students who want to continue their artistic passions beyond ESJ are encouraged to first speak directly to their arts instructor concerning their interest in pursuing arts at the college level.
+Fine and performing arts programs at different universities can vary vastly, in terms of both admission requirements and program strengths.
+Teachers will collaborate with the student, parents, and the college counselors to make sure that information is flowing between all parties involved.
+Additionally, ESJ Fine Arts and College Counseling co-host informative meetings for students and parents who would like to learn more about the process, including information for auditions and portfolio preparation.